kirstykitto/CLRecipe/README.md

 * a user sharing a post on their timeline (i.e. for their followers to view)
 * a user replying (and optionally including a comment) to a post

+The CLRecipe provides the following guidelines for representing social media activity as xAPI statements:
+* That there is a distinction between Short Microblogging posts (i.e. using the Note object) and larger text articles (i.e. using the Article object).
+* The social media platform must be specified using the content.platform property.
+* Tags, hashtags and @mentions that are included in a post must be included as context.contextactivities.other.
+These items represent folksonomies created by the user.
+Context.contextactivities.category will be used by custom taxonomies that are created at a system level for enhanced reporting.
+* Shares and likes must include a reference back to the object being shared or liked using contect.contextactivities.parent.
+If the referenced id does not exist in the LRS it can be inserted using a substatement to represent the object.
+* Social media can be associated with a course using context.contextactivities.group
+* Social media harvested from a group discssion area (i.e. Google+ Group or Facebook Group) must include context.team.

 ### Objects

 Objects are items that are created on social media platforms.
 Blog posts, tweets, homepage posts and curated media are all example objects.
 The CLRecipe makes a distinction between short Microblogging posts (i.e. using the Note object) and larger text articles (i.e. using the Article object).